nicost/uScopeControl/README.md

 - [ACQ4](http://www.acq4.org/) is a python-based platform for experimental neurophysiology.
 It includes support for patch-clamp electrophysiology, multiphoton imaging, scanning laser photostimulation, and many other experimental techniques.

-- [ScanImage]([ScanImage Home - ScanImage - Vidrio Technologies](http://scanimage.vidriotechnologies.com/display/SIH/ScanImage+Home)) is an open-source software application for laser scanning microscopy, electrophysiology, laser scanning photostimulation, and other physiological methods focused on neurobiology.
+- [ScanImage](http://scanimage.vidriotechnologies.com/display/SIH/ScanImage+Home) is an open-source software application for laser scanning microscopy, electrophysiology, laser scanning photostimulation, and other physiological methods focused on neurobiology.
 Developed in Matlab.

-- [Tormenta]([GitHub - fedebarabas/tormenta: Measurement control and analysis for super-resolution localization fluorescence microscopy](https://github.com/fedebarabas/tormenta)): Measurement control and analysis for super-resolution localization fluorescence microscopy
+- [Tormenta](https://github.com/fedebarabas/tormenta): Measurement control and analysis for super-resolution localization fluorescence microscopy

 - [LabPy](https://github.com/LabPy/labpy-discussion/issues): Discussions about Python for lab automation